 Except it was about fewer people.

-What was the number Sterling?
+What was the number, certainly?

-They were taking advantage of the tax code, they were millionaires and they owed no tax.
+They were millionaires and they owed no tax.

-And somebody said, Well, that just isn't right.
+And somebody said, well, that just isn't right.

 And they came up with the AMT alternative minimum, meaning no way nobody pays nothing anymore.